SenDev2001/devJournal-ProjEbonkeep/DevJournal/devJ.md

    - Exchange of information between NPCs about suspicious activity

 ### Documentation Sources
-1. Unreal Engine Documentation - Behavior Trees Behavior Trees in Unreal Engine | Unreal Engine 5.5 Documentation | Epic Developer Community (s.d.)
-At: https://dev.epicgames.com/documentation/en-us/unreal-engine/behavior-trees-in-unreal-engine (Accessed  15/02/2025).
+1. Unreal Engine Documentation -(Behavior Trees in Unreal Engine | Unreal Engine 5.5 Documentation | Epic Developer Community, s.d.)
 The official Unreal Engine documentation provides a detailed guide to Behavior Trees.
 Using this documentation, I learned about the use of Blackboards, Decorator and Service nodes, and Task nodes.